Q.1. What is democracy?

 - A constitution helps serve as a set of rules and principles that all persons in a country can agree upon as the basis of the way in which they want the country to be governed.

 - This includes not only the type of government but also an agreement on certain ideals that they all believe the country should uphold.

 - The other important purpose of a constitution is to define the nature of a country’s political system.

 - The constitution often lays down rules that guard against this misuse of power by our political leaders.

-- Another important function that a constitution plays in a democracy is to ensure that a dominant group does not use its power against.
+- Another important function that a constitution plays in a democracy is to ensure that a dominant group does not use its power against it.
 Other, less powerful people or groups.

-- Another reason why we need to have a constitution is precisely to prevent tyranny or domination by the majority of a minority.
+- Another reason why we need to have a constitution is precise to prevent tyranny or domination by the majority of a minority.